-Because every stroke is different, recovery plans will look a little different for everyone.
-But time is precious after a stroke, and choosing the best plan early on can drastically improve your chances of making a full recovery.
+When leaving the hospital after a stroke, the next steps in the rehab process are not always clear.
+Because every stroke is different, every recovery plan will look a little different.
+Time is precious after a stroke, and choosing the best plan early on can drastically improve your chances of making a full recovery.

 Preparing to Leave the Hospital After Stroke